siddarth2304/acm-tasks-1st-year/README.md

   - **JavaScript:** Add interactivity, such as search functionality, slideshow navigation, and image filtering.

 ---
+## 3. Expense Tracker
+**Domain:** Web
+**Stack:** HTML, CSS, JavaScript

+**Abstract:**
+Create an expense tracker that allows users to input their expenses, categorize them, and view a summary of how much they've spent.

+### Features:
+- **Add Expenses:** Users can add the amount, category, and description for an expense.
+- **Category Filter:** Allow users to filter expenses by category (e.g., food, transportation, entertainment).
+- **Total Calculation:** Show a running total of expenses.
+- **Delete Expenses:** Users can remove an expense when it’s no longer needed.
+- **Data Persistence:** Store the data using `localStorage` to keep track of expenses between page reloads.

+---

-## 3. Recipe Finder – Personalized Recipe Recommendation Web Application
+## 4. Recipe Finder – Personalized Recipe Recommendation Web Application
 **Domain:** Web
 **Stack:** HTML, CSS, JavaScript, Recipe APIs